Sexual harassment: Types of sexual harassment

 Scientists commonly classify types of sexual harassment via Fitzgerald's Tripartite Model of Sexual Harassment, which has been validated across gender, ethnicity, nation, and industry.
 The model divides sexual harassment into gender harassment, unwanted sexual attention, and sexual coercion.

+Poster against calling women sexualized names as part of an anti-sexual harassment campaign by AFIS in 2000.

 Gender harassment includes insults based on gender stereotypes, sexual slurs or imagery, and other degrading or hostile communications that aim to "put people down and push them out" due to their sex.
 There are two types of gender harassment: sexist hostility, like insulting gendered jokes, insults based on gender stereotypes, or even sabotage; and crude harassment, which includes gendered slurs and sexualized insults.
-In contrast, unwanted sexual attention refers to unwelcome sexual advances, like inappropriately talking about sex, pestering someone for sexual or romantic purposes, nonconsensual physical touch, and in extreme cases, sexual assault.
+In contrast, unwanted sexual attention refers to unwelcome sexual advances, like inappropriately talking about sex, pestering someone for sexual or romantic purposes, non-consensual physical touch, and, in extreme cases, sexual assault.
 Sexual coercion includes explicit and implicit attempts to bribe or threaten someone into sexual cooperation.

-Gender harassment is by far the most common type of sexual harassment, and coercion is the rarest, but popular awareness of harassment is the opposite, making it harder to identify and understand sexual harassment.
+Gender harassment is by far the most common type of sexual harassment, and coercion is the rarest.
+Still, popular awareness of harassment is the opposite, making it harder to identify and understand sexual harassment.
 Psychology researcher Lilia Cortina developed an iceberg model to describe the many behaviors of sexual harassment, showing how sexual coercion and unwanted sexual attention are the small set of harassment behaviors easily viewable on the surface, but the vast majority of sexual harassment types lie underneath the surface in the category of gender harassment.

 Intersectional forms of sexual harassment

 When women of color are sexually harassed, it often includes racial harassment, and when non-straight women are harassed, it often is a combination of sexual and heterosexist harassment.
 Both populations experience much greater harassment than people with only one of their intersecting identities.
 Racialized sexual harassment may involve sexual remarks that also bring up race, pet names with racial histories, or even explicitly racialized nicknames.
 All of these may be built off of existing stereotypes that combine race and gender.

 When men sexually harass men, it tends to take the form of gender harassment for the purpose of punishing their targets for deviating from traditional male gender roles.
-The harasser may see their victim as not fulfilling traditional masculinity values, whether they are gay, young or inexperienced.
+The harasser may see their victim as not fulfilling traditional masculinity values, whether they are gay, young, or inexperienced.
 Women harassing men is reported less frequently than men harassing women.

+Women of color

+Mural painted for the "Montevideo free of harassment" campaign.